Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Results and Summary

 Hello from S3.
-I moved ericdraken.com to S3+Cloudflare and you are reading this from Cloudflare cache with S3 as the origin.
-I expect to pay about 12 cents a month for this site's hosting.
-Let's see how fast the site loads:
+I’ve moved ericdraken.com to S3 + Cloudflare, and you’re reading this from Cloudflare’s cache with S3 as the origin.
+I expect to pay about 12 cents a month to host this site.
+Let’s see how fast it loads:

 The waterfall and timings look beautiful, too.